Backcountry Skiing Accessories

 For all non-warranty boards the customer will be responsible for the return shipping costs.
 These will be outlined on our quote outlining the repair costs.

-Should you decide you would like to return a product bought from us you are welcome to do so up to 3 weeks from the date of purchase.
+Should you decide you would like to return an in stock product bought from us you are welcome to do so up to 3 weeks from the date of purchase.
 Items must be unused and in original packaging.

 Please contact us at firstname.lastname@example.org before shipping anything back to us.